 Mischief Night Or Devil’s Night

 Playing pranks for Halloween often varies from region to region.
 The pre-Halloween tradition, also known as ‘Devil’s Night’ or ‘Mischief Night’ is credited to a different origin depending on the source.
 When Irish and Scottish immigrants came to America, they brought with them the tradition of celebrating Mischief Night as part of Halloween which became great candy-fueled pranksters.
-It’s believed that pranks were originally part of May Day celebrations, but Samhain, and eventually All Souls Day, seem to have included good-natured mischief.
+It’s believed that pranks were originally part of May Day celebrations, but Samhain, and eventually All Souls Day, seem to have included good-nature mischief.

 This myth of carving their own lanterns with pumpkins is done in the hope of warding away any evil spirits.